 - Wolves – The gray wolf is probably even less likely to attack a person than a black bear.
 These fearsome predators are wary of people and generally keep to themselves.
 But they do nevertheless have the ability to kill a person if they feel threatened or provoked in some manner.

 - Black Widow Spider – Easily identified by the large body size and the black and red color scheme, the black widow can deliver a powerful venom with dangerous neurotoxins.
-While death is exceptionally rare, bite victims might nevertheless want to seek out medical attention.
+While death is exceptionally rare, bite victims of this spider might nevertheless want to seek out medical attention.
 Read about other spiders in Michigan, including wolf spiders, brown recluses, black spiders, and poisonous spiders.

 Michigan’s wildlife is extensively covered by the Endangered Species Act and the Migratory Bird Treaty Act.
 But centuries of unrestricted hunting and habitat loss have taken a significant toll on the following species: